Olical/more/README.md

 ## Building

 You do this as you would any other LESS script, with `lessc`.
 I have written a quick makefile to run it for you, so all you have to do is run `make`.
-Providing you have [make](http://www.gnu.org/s/make/), [node.js](http://nodejs.org/), [lessc](https://github.com/cloudhead/less.js) and [clean-css](https://github.com/GoalSmashers/clean-css) installed that is.
-I would use [npm](http://npmjs.org/) for that (`npm install less -g`).
+Providing you have [make](http://www.gnu.org/s/make/), [node.js](http://nodejs.org/), [lessc](https://github.com/cloudhead/less.js) and [clean-css](https://github.com/GoalSmashers/clean-css) installed.
+I would use [npm](http://npmjs.org/) for that (`npm install less -g; npm install clean-css -g`).
 Or you can use less.js to compile in your browser, what ever works best for you.

 Once compiled you can even include it in normal CSS projects, it does not have to be written in LESS to use it.
+You can find a pre compiled version in `more.min.css`.

 ## Author